rapid7/insightconnect-plugins/office365_admin/help.md

 # Version History

-* 1.3.0 - Added action Lookup User By Email
+* 1.4.0 - Added action Lookup User By Email
+* 1.3.1 - Spec file and help changes for the Hub
 * 1.2.1 - Fix issue where input was undefined in Add and Delete User actions | Add office location to Add User action
 * 1.2.0 - New actions Get Subscribed SKUs and Assign License
 * 1.1.1 - Fix security bug where `password` field in Create User action was not masked